 Present and future demand for wireless connectivity is a fact of life as we know it going forward.
 Due to the prolific need for wireless coverage and bandwidth, no business including Hotels, Office, Residential, Industrial, Retail, Institutional, and Government Buildings can function effectively without cell coverage and redundancy from at least two if not all major Wireless and Fiber Carriers.
 This all includes 911 and first responder issues as well.

-In 2018-2019 all carriers will commence roll out of 5G (fifth generation) solutions.
+In 2018-2019 all carriers will commence rollout of 5G (fifth generation) solutions.
 The goal is greater speeds and increased density.
-In order to accommodate this coverage, most all buildings will have future need for new in-building solution (IBRD or DAS) and rooftop antenna installations.
+In order to accommodate this coverage, almost all buildings will have a future need for a new in-building solution (IBRD or DAS) and rooftop antenna installations.
 The 5th generation of wireless services requires a material expansion of existing cell sites, as well as new cell sites upon public, private buildings and rights of way.
-Coverage from existing cell sites nearby is not a long term solution and 5G coverage is not always compatible with existing 3G and 4G installations.
+Coverage from existing cell sites nearby is not a long-term solution and 5G coverage is not always compatible with existing 3G and 4G installations.

-5G coverage is the platform from which wireless connectivity delivers the first generation of driverless cars, smart roads / rail and material industrial facilities management.
-The matter is simply ubiquitous need for coverage density and speed.
+5G coverage is the platform from which wireless connectivity delivers the first generation of driverless cars, smart roads/rail and material industrial facilities management.
+The matter is simply the ubiquitous need for coverage density and speed.